-Before mounting the AP on the bracket, you must first install the Ethernet cables.
+A Before mounting the AP on the bracket, you must first install the Ethernet cables.

-Slide the AP into the holes in the reverse direction against the arrow on the mounting bracket until it clicks into place.
-Note: the "Ruijie" logo is facing up.
+3. Slide the AP into the holes in the reverse direction against the arrow on the mounting bracket until it clicks into place.
 See Figure 3-6.